Li Lu

 Li Lu is a Cello Tutor at Chetham’s School of Music, where she is passionate about working with talented young musicians.

 Her musical journey began when she was given a cello by her father on her fifth birthday.
-Soon after graduating from Wu Han Conservatory of Music, she became a member of the National Ballet Orchestra of China.
-Two years later, she won a major scholarship to continue her studies with the celebrated cellist Emma Ferrand at the Royal Northern College of Music, where she gained the PGDip in Performance with Distinction in 2008.
+Soon after graduating from Wu Han Conservatory of Music, she became the member of the National Ballet Orchestra of China.
+Two years later, she won a major scholarship to continue her studies with the celebrated cellist, Emma Ferrand at the Royal Northern College of Music, where she gained the PGDip in Performance with Distinction in 2008.

-Li Lu enjoys working with many different musicians and artists, and has expanded her skills and experience by embarking on a number of unconventional musical collaborations in recent years.
+Li Lu has been a recipient of several awards from Arts Council England, BBC Performing Arts Fund and Irish Arts Council.
+She enjoys working with many different musicians and artists, and has expanded her skills and experience by embarking on a number of unconventional musical collaborations in recent years.
 As a musician and an educator, she wants to connect to a wider audience, especially children, through her work, and believes music brings people together.